WINTER SHELTER STATUS: ACTIVE

 Weinberg Housing and Resource Center

 Shelter seekers should plan to arrive at the appropriate hub for their household type by 6pm to allow sufficient time for transportation to overflow shelter facilities and dinner service.
-Transportation to overflow shelter will be available until 11pm.
+Transportation to overflow shelter will end at 10:30pm.

 Winter Shelter Notifications